 Nurse practitioners are healthcare professionals trained to provide a full range of services either independently or as part of a healthcare team.
 Millions of Americans see nurse practitioners to manage acute and chronic illness and injury.
-The American Association of Nurse Practitioners (AANP) reported that more than 1.06 billion visits are made to nurse practitioners each year.
-Because demand for these healthcare professionals is rising, a career as a nurse practitioner is a smart choice for those interested in making a difference in their community while earning a great salary.
+The American Association of Nurse Practitioners reported that more than 1 billion patient visits are made to nurse practitioners each year.
+Because demand for these healthcare professionals is rising, a career as a nurse practitioner is a smart choice for those interested in making a difference in their community while earning an excellent salary.

 Understand a Nurse Practitioner’s Approach